 Dante Alighieri Biography (Wikipedia)

-Durante degli Alighieri, simply called Dante (,,; c.
+Durante degli Alighieri, commonly known by his short name Dante Alighieri or simply as Dante (, UK also; c.
 1265 – 1321), was a major Italian poet of the Late Middle Ages.
-His Divine Comedy, originally called Comedìa (modern Italian: Commedia) and later christened Divina by Boccaccio, is widely considered the greatest literary work composed in the Italian language and a masterpiece of world literature.
+His Divine Comedy, originally called Comedìa (modern Italian: Commedia) and later christened Divina by Giovanni Boccaccio, is widely considered the most important poem of the Middle Ages and the greatest literary work in the Italian language.